DataDog/documentation/content/en/real_user_monitoring/guide/enable-rum-woocommerce-store.md

 - Get valuable insights about your customers' behavior by making data-driven decisions to improve your store
-- Increase conversion by watching browser recordings enriched sessions with [Session Replay][2] or
+- Increase conversion by watching browser recordings of enriched sessions with [Session Replay][2] or
 - [Generate metrics][3] from those newly captured sessions

 ## Further Reading